Docat0209/DiscordAdminBot/README.md

 `API_KEY`

-## Usage/Examples
+## Usage

-After config.py setucompleted open server.bat and you can use this bot on discord.
+After config.py setup completed open server.bat and you can use this bot on discord.

-## Command
+## Command/Examples

 ### instructions